 T-Cell Lymphoblastic Lymphoma (T-LBL).
-Patients with this diagnosis are treated in the same way as patients with acute lymphoblastic leukemia (ALL).
-For more information about the diagnosis and treatment of acute lymphoblastic leukemia, see the free LLS booklet Acute Lymphoblastic Leukemia.
+This is the most common type of pediatric T-cell lymphoma.
+It is most frequently seen in adolescent males.
+Patients with this diagnosis are treated in the same way as patients with acute lymphoblastic leukemia.
+For more information about the diagnosis and treatment of acute lymphoblastic leukemia, see the free LLS booklets Acute Lymphoblastic Leukemia in Children and Teens and Acute Lymphoblastic Leukemia in Adults.